RuiJMoreira/ali-m3u-cleaner/README.md

 # ali-m3u-cleaner
 A python 3 script to clean m3u playlists from aliexpress suppliers keeping only portuguese groups of channels.

-Set to work on linux directory /usr/ - you should create a folder named "lista_iptv" in there, or simply change the folder to one of your choise in the code!
+Set to work on linux directory /usr/ - you should create a folder named "lista_iptv" in there, or simply change the path to one of your choise in the code!

 Only keeps in the final m3u file the groups General, Sports, Movies, Kids and Doc you can add more ore remove existing ones using the if cicle.